 - Completion of the GSIS Core Courses

-- Completion of the Course Requirements of the Program (Only KSP)
+- Completion of the Course Requirements of the Program (Only applicable to Korean Studies)

-- Completion of the Field of Concentration: Choose one (1) field of your program and take four (4) courses from the particular field
+- Completion of the Field of Concentration: Choose one (1) field under your major and take four (4) courses from the particular field (Not applicable to GCS)

 - At least two years (i.e. four semesters) of full-time enrollment